tuaminen/PIN2DMD-id4/README.md

 f-18 hurry up grows -> rows -> bonus

-Credit 1 scrollaa alhaalta kun laittaa rahaa
+Credit 1 scrolls from bottom when money is inserted

 -during "area 51 multiball mini-loop", all animations fade out with "grow from center"